imsolesong/imsolesong/README.md

 ### Hi there 👋

 Using GitHub for academic projects.
-Final year BEng student and currently trying to understand how GitHub works.

 <!--
 **imsolesong/imsolesong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.